ConstantRobotics-Ltd/PanTilt/README.md

 make
 ```

-If you want connect **TemplateLibrary** to your CMake project as source code you can make follow.
+If you want connect **PanTilt** to your CMake project as source code you can make follow.
 For example, if your repository has structure:

 ```bash
 CMakeLists.txt